Francie Larrieu Smith

 Francie won a total of 22 national titles over the course of her long, distinguished career starting at the age of 17 when she won the AAU 1500m in 1970.
 Larrieu Smith continued her success as the 1500m-1 Mile national champion in '72, '73, '76, '77, '79 and '80, the AAU indoor Mile champion in 1975, '77, '78 and '79 and the AIAW 1 Mile champion in 1974.

 In 1975, Francie set a world record of 4:28.5 in the Mile at the U.S.-Soviet Union indoor meet and over the course of her brilliant career set the U.S. Mile outdoor record six times, the most of any American, and the World indoor Mile record four times (the most by any gender).
-To cap her decorated career, she was the flag bearer for the 1992 U.S. Olympic team in Barcelona, Spain.
+To cap her decorated career, she was selected as the 1992 U.S. Olympic team flag bearer for the opening ceremony in Barcelona, Spain, the host city of the Summer Games.

 Larrieu Smith was the Head Men's & Women's Cross Country and Track & Field Coach at Southwestern University in Georgetown, TX; she retired in May 2018.